Chemicals safety report

 • Persistent, Bioaccumulative and Toxic (PBT) and very Persistent and very Bioaccumulative (vPvB) assessment (or substances of similar concern)

-If the substance meets the criteria for classification as dangerous.
-Or meets the PBT/vPvB criteria.
-The CSA shall also include:
+If the substance meets dangerous classification or PBT/vPvB criteria, the CSA shall also include:

 • ® A risk characterization which is the final step in the chemical safety assessment.